jjtech-digital/commercetools-products-fetcher/README.md

          npm run convert

-         this will create a file called csv in .csv extension Export this file or use it in any way you like.
+         this will create a file called csv-products in .csv extension Export this file or use it in any way you like.